est-perso-live/perso-livechat-ondevice-sdk-swift/README.md

 <br/>

 ### Step 8.
 Displaying the AI Human on Screen
-You can control how the video content is displayed on the screen by configuring the `videoContentMode` property of `PersoVideoView`.
-The available modes are `aspectFill` and `aspectFit`.
+You can control how the video content is displayed on the screen by configuring the `videoContentMode` and `offsetY` properties of `PersoVideoView`.

+The `videoContentMode` property allows you to choose between `aspectFill` and `aspectFit` modes, while the `offsetY` property enables vertical positioning adjustment of the AI Human within the view.

 <br/>